mverleg/pyjson_tricks/README.md

 }
 ```

-Since comments aren\'t stored in the Python representation of the data,
+Since comments aren't stored in the Python representation of the data,
 loading and then saving a json file will remove the comments (it also
 likely changes the indentation).

-The implementation of comments is not particularly efficient, but it
+The implementation of comments is a bit crude, which means that there are
-does handle all the special cases I could think of.
-For a few files you
-shouldn\'t notice any performance problems, but if you\'re reading
-hundreds of files, then they are presumably computer-generated, and you
-could consider turning comments off (`ignore_comments=False`).
+some exceptional cases that aren't handled correctly ([#57](https://github.com/mverleg/pyjson_tricks/issues/57)).

+It is also not very fast.
+For that reason, if `ignore_comments` wasn't
+explicitly set to True, then json-tricks first tries to parge without
+ignoring comments.
+If that fails, then it will automatically re-try
+with comment handling.
+This makes the no-comment case faster at the cost
+of the comment case, so if you are expecting comments make sure to set
+`ignore_comments` to True.

 ## Other features